-projections, tropical regions face particular combined risks of declines due to interactions of climate change, land-use change and fisheries exploitation.
+C4 Except in scenarios that include transformative change, negative trends in nature, in ecosystem functions and in many of nature's contributions to people are projected to continue to 2050 and beyond, due to the projected impacts of increasing land-/and sea-use change, exploitation of organisms and climate change.
+Negative impacts arising from pollution and invasive alien species will likely exacerbate these trends.
+There are large regional differences in the projected patterns of future biodiversity and ecosystem functions and in the losses and changes in nature's contributions to people.
+These differences arise from the direct and indirect drivers of change, which are projected to impact regions in different ways.
+While regions worldwide face further declines in biodiversity in future projections, tropical regions face particular combined risks of declines due to the interactions between climate change, land-use change and fisheries exploitation.
 Marine and terrestrial biodiversity in boreal, subpolar and polar regions is projected to decline mostly because of warming, sea ice retreat and enhanced ocean acidification.
-The magnitude of impacts and the differences between regions are much greater in scenarios with rapid increases in consumption or human population than in scenarios based on sustainability.
-Acting immediately and simultaneously on multiple indirect and direct drivers has the potential to slow, halt and even reverse some aspects of biodiversity and ecosystem loss.
+The magnitude of the impacts and the differences between regions are much greater in scenarios with rapid increases in consumption or human population than in scenarios based on sustainability.
+Acting immediately and simultaneously on the multiple indirect and direct drivers has the potential to slow, halt and even reverse some aspects of biodiversity and ecosystem loss.

-Climate change is projected to become increasingly important as a direct driver of changes in nature and its contributions to people in the next decades.
+C5 Climate change is projected to become increasingly important as a direct driver of changes in nature and its contributions to people in the next decades.
 Scenarios show that meeting the Sustainable Development Goals and the 2050 Vision for Biodiversity depends on taking into account climate change impacts in the definition of future goals and objectives.
 The future impacts of climate change are projected to become more pronounced in the next decades, with variable relative effects depending on scenario and geographic region.
 Scenarios project mostly adverse climate change effects on biodiversity and ecosystem functioning, which worsen, in some cases exponentially, with incremental global warming.
-Even for global warming of 1.5°C to 2°C, the majority of terrestrial species ranges are projected to shrink profoundly.
+Even for global warming of 1.5°C to 2°C, the majority of terrestrial species ranges are projected to shrink dramatically.
 Changes in ranges can adversely affect the capacity of terrestrial protected areas to conserve species, greatly increase local species turnover and substantially increase the risk of global extinctions.
-For example, a synthesis of many studies estimates that the fraction of species at risk of climate-related extinction is 5 per cent at 2°C warming, rising to 16 per cent at 4.3°C warming.
-Coral reefs are particularly vulnerable to climate change and are projected to decline to 10-30 per cent of former cover at 1.5°C warming and to less than 1 per cent at 2°C warming.
+For example, a synthesis of many studies estimates that the fraction of species at risk of climate-related extinction is 5 per cent at 2°C warming and rises to 16 per cent at 4.3°C warming.
+Coral reefs are particularly vulnerable to climate change and are projected to decline to 10 to 30 per cent of former cover at 1.5°C warming and to less than 1 per cent of former cover at 2°C warming.
 Therefore, scenarios show that limiting global warming to well below 2°C plays a critical role in reducing adverse impacts on nature and its contributions to people.

-Nature can be conserved, restored and used sustainably while simultaneously meeting other global societal goals through urgent and concerted efforts fostering transformative change
+D. Nature can be conserved, restored and used sustainably while other global societal goals are simultaneously met through urgent and concerted efforts fostering transformative change.